nmcdonnell-kx/docs/docs/interfaces/arrow/reference.md

 ### `dt.getMapDatatypes`

-*Return the key and item child datatype identifiers of a parent map datatype*
+*Return the key and item child datatype identifiers of a map datatype*

 ```q
 .arrowkdb.dt.getMapDatatypes[datatype_id]